pkskelly/BlazorGolf/docs/CosmosEmulator.md

 # Local Development

 ## Data Modeling

 Part of this project was to learn a bit about using CosmosDB and the associated [Data Modeling](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/modeling-data) changes from SQL databases vs. document databases.
 Using CosmosDB is an exploration and will likely have some twists as I figure out what should be stored as a single document, and what should reference links as needed.

+> The Emulator is not supported for the M1 chips.

 ## Cosmos DB Emulator